-Maybe you’re looking for an activity for your family in town that won’t break the bank or a way to plan that friend get-together without a multiple-drink minimum, or you want to celebrate the season with a date – what if I told you that there is a completely free way to do so?
+Maybe you’re looking for an activity for you or if you’re a local and your family is in town.
+This is one of the few things that is completely free to do that won’t break the bank or a way to plan that friend get-together without a multiple-drink minimum, or you want to celebrate the season with a date.

 Look no further than the many extravagant yet completely free-to-view holiday windows in NYC.
 While many holiday displays are at New York’s most luxurious stores, there is no obligation to purchase anything while strolling by!
 Though I can’t guarantee that you won’t be tempted…

 What distinguishes NYC holiday windows from the rest?
 The city’s window displays are a year-round exercise in high-art conceptual visuals, but they truly outdo themselves during the holiday season.